ibm-cloud-docs/EventStreams/connecting_es.md

     ```
     {: codeblock}

 A single set of endpoint details are contained in each service key.
-For service instances configured to be connected to a single network type, either the {{site.data.keyword.Bluemix_notm}} public network (the default) or the {{site.data.keyword.Bluemix_notm}} private network, the service key will contain the details relevant to that network type.
-For instances configured to support both the private and public networks, details for the public network will be returned.
+For service instances configured to be connected to a single network type, either the {{site.data.keyword.Bluemix_notm}} public network (the default) or the {{site.data.keyword.Bluemix_notm}} private network, the service key contains the details relevant to that network type.
+For instances configured to support both the private and public networks, details for the public network are returned.
 If you want details for the private network, you must add the `--service-endpoint private` parameter the previous CLI command.
+{: note}

     For example:
-{: note}

     ```text
     ibmcloud resource service-key-create <private-key-name> <role> --instance-name <instance-name> --service-endpoint private
     ```
     {: codeblock}

 For more information, see [Network types](/docs/EventStreams?topic=EventStreams-restrict_access#network_type).

 ## Establishing a connection